Surgical Case Library

 Endocrine

-Functional Parathyroid Cysts
+Functional Parathyroid Cyst.

-Parathyroid cysts are traditionally classified as functional or non-functional and represent approximately 5% ...
+<p style="text-align: justify;"><strong><u>Parathyroid cysts are traditionally classified as functional or non...

 Functional parathyroid cysts represent less than 1% of primary hyperparathyroidism cases and are particularly rare in women.